marciliobbarboza2/Social-Lobby/README.md

-# 📘 SimpleBook
+# Socialobby

-Welcome to SimpleBook - your simple social platform!
+Welcome to Socialobby - your comprehensive social media platform!

-This is a clean, easy-to-use social media platform built with React and Vite.
-Connect with friends, share your thoughts, and stay updated with what matters to you.
+This is a full-featured social media platform built with React and Vite.
+Connect with friends, share your thoughts, engage with content through likes and comments, and build meaningful relationships online.

 ## Project Overview